mainmatter/ember-vite-codemod/README.md

 This is a verification task, it doesn't change your code.

-The codemod will first check there are no know dependency that is incompatible with the way Vite works. `ember-fetch` needs to go.
+The codemod will first check there are no known dependency that is incompatible with the way Vite works. `ember-fetch` needs to go.

 ### Checking addons are v2